questionlp/api.wwdt.me/API Design.md

   Retrieve host ID, slug, name, gender and list of appearances for the requested host ID

+* /hosts/details

+  **(Authenticated)** Retrieve host ID, slug, name, gender and list of appearances for all available hosts

 * /hosts/slug/`:slug`

   Retrieve host ID, slug, name and gender for the requested host slug